Battle of Bealach nam Broig: George Martine (1635-1712)

-19th – 20th century publications
+19th- and 20th-century publications

 John Anderson (1825)

 Historian John Anderson wrote an account of the Battle of Bealach nam Broig in his History of the Frasers in 1825, quoting from the MSS of Frasers (Wardlaw MS), MSS of Mackenzies and MSS of Foulis family – in the Advocate's Library.

 In 1374, vassals of the Earl of Ross rose against him, the bulk of who were MacIvers, MacAulays, and MacLeas.
 It was decided they would surprise the Earl, but having been forewarned, the Earl captured and imprisoned their leader, Donald Garbh MacIver in the castle of Dingwall.

 The rebelling faction then apprehended the Earl of Ross's second son, Alexander, at Balnagown and carried him captive with them to make a deal with the Earl.
 The Earl of Ross asked for assistance from the Laird of Lovat, who then sent 200 men and a force of Dingwalls and Munros, in aid of the Earl.
 This force overtook the clans at Bealach nam Broig where they had encamped.
 During the battle which followed the clans Iver and Leave (MacLeay) "were almost cut off."

 The Laird of Lovat and his force were victorious in the affair, as he had rescued the Earl's son, but the victory was dearly bought.
 The Dingwalls suffered heavy casualties including their chief, William Dingwall of Kildun, and 140 of his clan.
 The Munros besides losing many men, also suffered losses to their leading family of Foulis.
 The Munros of Foulis lost 11 members who were to succeed one another, and after the battle the succession of the house fell to an infant.